YonicDev/yonic-corner-legacy/README.md

   * Internet Explorer 5 also works with the blog, but jQuery features will not.
 * **Mac OS Classic 9**: Netscape 7, Classilla 9.3.4 Beta

+The music player relies on Flash Player.
+Versions 6, 8 and higher are supported.
+Flash Player 7 is not as it may cause crashes.

 ## Differences between Modern and Legacy versions

 The content API of both modern and legacy versions is pretty much identical between the two, so you can write a post for both versions in a single MDX file.
 But there are still some key differences between them, as well as different ways to handle assets: